 For a simple quick dinner, just heat a pan over medium heat, add some of the oil you saved (the oil gets flavored with the chicken and is super useful in the kitchen for the week too!
 Try using it to fry up some potatoes.
 YUM!) and cook skin side down first, to crisp the chicken.
 Serve with a light and refreshing salad, like an endive, watercress, citrus and goat cheese salad with a citrus vinaigrette (perfect for winter!).
 Or shred and throw into a mediterranean pasta or grain salad with black olives, sun dried tomatoes and arugula.
 Or mix some shredded chicken confit with buffalo sauce, top with refreshing coleslaw and you’ve got a sandwich or sliders for lunch.
 Or try one of my favorite creations: Whole wheat BBQ chicken confit pizza with smoked gouda (as pictured).
 My husband can’t get enough of it!
 (Let me know in the comments if you would like the recipe) The possible uses for chicken confit are endless, the work is minimal and most importantly, the results are mouthwatering.
 Enjoy! —Jenya | BlueGalley

-Makes 6 to 8 chicken thighs
+to 8 skin on, bone-in chicken thighs

 freshly ground black pepper

 large garlic cloves, peeled and smashed

 yellow onion, thinly sliced

-- 2 cups Extra Virgin Olive Oil (or enough to cover chicken)
+extra-virgin olive oil (or enough to cover chicken)

-- 2 cups Canola Oil (or enough to cover chicken)
+canola oil (or enough to cover chicken)

-- ON THE DAY BEFORE COOKING: If chicken is wet, pat it dry so spices adhere easily.
+- THE DAY BEFORE COOKING: If chicken is wet, pat it dry so spices adhere easily.
 Season thighs evenly on both sides with the kosher salt and pepper.

 - Remove the chicken from the bag and place in a colander, reserving the aromatics.
 Rinse to get some of the salt off and pat dry very well.

-- Place the thighs into a roasting pan large enough to hold all the chicken, but not so big that you can't cover it with oil.
+- Place the thighs into a roasting pan large enough to hold all the chicken, but not so big you can't cover it with oil.
 Or place chicken into the slow cooker.

 - Disperse all the aromatics you used when brining.
-Add rosemary if using.
-And scatter the sliced onion over.
+Add rosemary, if using, and scatter the sliced onion over.
 Add a 50/50 mixture of olive oil and canola oil until the chicken is completely submerged.
 It has to be totally covered with the oil, or it will not cook evenly.

 - Cover and roast in the oven for 6 to 8 hours.
 You can check the chicken at the 6 hour mark, it should be really tender.
-If using slow cooker, cook on low for 3 hours, then increase heat and cook on high for another 2 hours.
+If using a slow cooker, cook on low for 3 hours, then increase heat and cook on high for another 2 hours.

 - Let the chicken and pan come to room temperature.
 You can pull out some thighs right away if you want to use them immediately, or cover and place in the fridge.
 It might be easier to move the thighs to another bowl, just make sure they are always submerged in the oil and covered tightly.
 The chicken will keep for 5 or 6 days.
 Also, strain the oil and reserve to fry the chicken in it, or other foods like potatoes.

-- When you want to use the chicken, just remove desired amount and fry in the reserved oil, starting skin side down over medium heat.
+- When you want to use the chicken, just remove the desired amount and fry in the reserved oil, starting skin side down over medium heat.
 Let the skin get really golden before flipping, so it doesn't stick.

 - Alternatively, shred the chicken and use in salads, on a pizza, tacos or pasta.